danielsuzumura/webproject/README.md

   Lucas Yuiti Oda Yamamoto  | 11219025
   Tyago Teoi		  | 10299660

+## Obs:
+  * See the Single-page application and new updates of the website in the branch named "SPA"

 ## Requirements
   * The system must have 2 types of users: Clients and Administrators
       * Administrators are responsible for registering/managing administrators, customers, and products/services provided.
 The   application already comes with an account admin with       password admin.